matklad/terminal-editor/plan.md

     standard error, and the original comand line.
   - As an invariant, at most one process at a time can be executed.
 If `run` is called while the process is already running, the old process is first killed, and then a new is started.
+- [ ] change `Terminal.output` function to return process stdout and stderr.
+The total amount of lines returned should be limited.
+The limit shold be configurable by the user, and deafult to 50 lines.
+- [ ] change `Terminal.status` function to return runtime and status informatino.
+Runtime should  be consice, human readable: `1m 3s`.
+- [ ] Implement `.run` user-visible command.
+It should execute currnt command line.
+It should also wire up callbacks/events such that sync function is called:
+  - immediately after the command is run, to clear old result
+  - after new output
+  - every second, while the command is runnig, to update runtime.